kex-y/M4000x_LEAN_formalisation/README.md

 * C5.
 Sequential Continuity
 * C5.
 Algebra of Limits for Functions
 * C5.
 Continuity of Polynomials
-* IVT.
+* C5.
 Intermediate Value Theorem

 There are some other reference files too (no need to pay too much attention to them :) )!